-In the past, patients diagnosed with conditions requiring oxygen therapy faced the cumbersome burden of traditional oxygen therapy equipment, including oxygen canisters and liquid oxygen technology.
-Among other sacrifices, many people lost their mobility because moving around with this oxygen therapy equipment was so awkward, uncomfortable and inconvenient.
-Additionally, people using traditional compressed or liquid oxygen are unable to travel by plane with their oxygen respiratory equipment, meaning their respiratory treatment devices cost them their freedom.
-Thankfully, this traditional oxygen therapy equipment is no longer the only option for patients needing supplemental oxygen.
+Historically, patients diagnosed with conditions requiring oxygen therapy faced the cumbersome burden of traditional oxygen therapy equipment, including oxygen canisters and liquid oxygen technology.
+Due to their size and weight, cylinders are less convenient to carry without equipment.
+Additionally, people using traditional compressed or liquid oxygen are unable to travel by plane with their oxygen respiratory equipment Thankfully, this traditional oxygen therapy equipment is no longer the only option for patients needing supplemental oxygen.

-Inogen’s single solution portable oxygen concentrators are small, easy to carry , quiet, energy-efficient and simple to use.
-A single solution alternative in oxygen therapy equipment means patients no longer need multiple, unwieldy devices for different uses, whether at home, sleeping or traveling.
-Learn more about our portable oxygen concentrators and how they can improve your life on oxygen.
+Inogen’s portable oxygen concentrators are lightweight, easy to carry , quiet, and have a user-friendly control interface.
+They provide medical grade oxygen all day, every day, at home or away.
+Learn more about our portable oxygen concentrators and how they may impact your life on oxygen.

 Respiratory Equipment for Oxygen Therapy

 Oxygen comes in gas or liquid form.
 Oxygen systems may be large and stationary for home use, or small and portable.
 Types of oxygen therapy delivery systems include:

 - Compressed gas: A large, metal cylinder stores 100% oxygen as a gas under pressure.
 The cylinder has a regulator to control the flow of oxygen.
 An oxygen-conserving device sends oxygen when you inhale and stops oxygen flow when you exhale.
 These tanks eventually run out of oxygen.
 A gauge shows the tank’s oxygen levels.
 When the tank is empty, an oxygen supplier replaces it.
 You should always have extra oxygen tanks on hand.